 Traversing between quiet, spacious old districts and loud, dense commercial centres, RGS Members watch dance movements on the route, performed by international and local artists, which highlight the incremental transformations of geographical space and atmosphere.

-The Dance Walk starts by Hollywood Road Park and moves to Po Hing Fong, Wing Lee Street, Peel Street, Kwong Hon Terrace Garden and to Pottinger Street.
+The Choreography Walk starts by Hollywood Road Park and moves to Po Hing Fong, Wing Lee Street, Peel Street, Kwong Hon Terrace Garden and to Pottinger Street.
 It then visits Exchange Square before moving towards Victoria Harbour and the Star Ferry Pier.

 The walk, which is followed by a talk with drinks at Café 8 at the Star Ferry Pier, explores the linkage between society, dance and geographical space through interpretations by dancers and choreographers.